 Since the 1980s, US banking organizations have been required to comply with regulatory capital requirements.
-9 Under current regulatory capital requirements, US banking organizations must satisfy certain minimum capital to risk-weighted asset ("RWA") ratios (the "risk-based capital ratios") and capital to total assets ratios (the "leverage ratios").
+US banking organizations must satisfy certain minimum capital to risk-weighted asset ("RWA") ratios (the "risk-based capital ratios") and capital to total assets ratios (the "leverage ratios").
 10 They also may be required to maintain one or more additional capital buffers, known as the capital conservation buffer, countercyclical capital buffer and G-SIB surcharge.
 These requirements were established or significantly increased after the 2008 financial crisis, and, today, banking organizations of all sizes are expected to maintain robust capital ratios.
-11

-Several years following the financial crisis and subsequent implementation of the Basel III rules, banking regulators modified a number of requirements in order to tailor these based on the size of, and the complexity and riskiness of the activities of, financial institutions.
+11 regulators modified a number of requirements in order to tailor these based on the size of, and the complexity and riskiness of the activities of, financial institutions.
 As discussed below, in many respects, the Capital Proposal would apply new or heightened requirements to banking organizations across categories, which would have the effect of substantially undoing this regulatory tailoring by imposing more uniform capital requirements.